kaushiksk/rsa-from-scratch/py3/README.md

 ## Usage

-The code works with mode python2 and python3.
-Decrypted message in python2 will be a string, as compared to byte string in python3.
+The code works with both python 2 & 3.
+For string input, decrypted message in python 2.x will be a string, as compared to a byte string in python 3.x.
 Other than that there are no major differences.

 ```python
 >>> from rsa import RSA